vinivosh/learning-elixir/README.md

-# Joy of Elixir

-This section contains all exercises I did when reading the [Joy of Elixir](https://joyofelixir.com/) book.

-It's a book for **absolute beginners**, but I still decided to start by reading it out of curiosity.
-Never had seen someone attempt to teach a functional programming language such as Elixir to a total beginner.

 # The Complete Elixir and Phoenix Bootcamp

 This section contains all project exercises I did for [The Complete Elixir and Phoenix Bootcamp](https://www.udemy.com/course/the-complete-elixir-and-phoenix-bootcamp-and-tutorial) Udemy course, by [Stephen Grider](https://github.com/stephengrider).